arturictus/wrappi/README.md

 Making APIs fun again!

 Wrappi is a Framework to create API clients.
 The intention is to bring the best practices and standardize how API clients behave.
 It allows to create API clients in a declarative way improving readability and unifying the behavior.
-It abstracts complex operations like caching, retries background requests and error handling.
+It abstracts complex operations like caching, retries, background requests and error handling.

 Enjoy!